- What is the program cost?

 - May I be away from the dormitory overnight?

-- Do I need to bring my computer?
+- Do I need to add money to my student Flex/Dining Dollars account?

 What is the program cost?